caltechlibrary/dataset-instruction/02-large-data.md

 ### Creating the index

-To create we use _dsindexer_ givening it the index name and the map document name.
+To create we use _dsindexer_ giving it the index name and the map document name.

 ```
     dsindexer title-abstract-authors.json title-abstract-authors.bleve
 ```

-This command will take a while to run (hours on my desktop system, indexing only the titile took 1/2 on my work desktop).
-Additionally Indexes can also become quiet large (just the title field took up nearly 200 meg of dispace).
+This command will take a while to run (hours on my desktop system, indexing only the title took 1/2 on my work desktop).
+Additionally Indexes can also become quiet large (just the title field took up nearly 200 meg of displace).

 Normally you don't start by indexing the whole collection.
 You index just a sample to make sure everything is working.
 Once the index structure is as you like it then you start the